rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Branching/index.md

 The changes made were:

-- Adding Netbox to the `br-lab` network.
+- Add Netbox to the `br-lab` network.
-- Changing the dockerfile to `Dockerfile-Plugins`, created previously.
+- Changed the dockerfile to `Dockerfile-Plugins`, created earlier.
 - Also changed the image of the services to: `netbox:latest-plugins`.

 ### :material-power-plug-outline: 2.5 plugins.py